oracle-livelabs/developer/safethewildlife/devops/infra1/infra1.md

     > This `tfvars.mjs` will create a file called `terraform.tfvars` with the values needed by Terraform to create all the foundational infrastructure.

 2. During the execution of the script, you will have to answer a few questions.
 The first one is the _DevOps Compartment Name_.
-You just type _**ENTER**_ to select the root compartment.
-If you are familiar with OCI compartments, then feel free to pick an existing compartment name.
+You just press _**ENTER**_ to select the root compartment.
+If you are familiar with [OCI compartments](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm), then feel free to pick an existing compartment name.

   ![tfvars env compartment](images/tfvars-env-compartment.png)